ongres/scram/README.md

-This project will serve for the basis of [PostgreSQL's](https://www.postgresql.org) [JDBC](https://jdbc.postgresql.org/) driver SCRAM support (coming in PostgreSQL 10).
+This project will serve for the basis of [PostgreSQL's](https://www.postgresql.org) [JDBC](https://jdbc.postgresql.org/) driver SCRAM support (supported since PostgreSQL 10).

 The code is licensed under the BSD "Simplified 2 Clause" license (see [LICENSE](LICENSE)).